edumserrano/webpack-module-federation-with-angular/code-demos/web-component-ng16/README.md

 },
 ```

 The above defines a webpack module that is named `standalone-component-as-web-component` and that is mapped to the [./src/app/my-standalone-component/my-standalone-component-bootstrap.ts](/code-demos/web-component-ng16/mfe1-ng16/src/app/my-standalone-component/my-standalone-component-bootstrap.ts) file, which is where the `bootstrapMyComponentAsync` function that converts the `MyStandaloneComponent` Angular standalone component to a Web component is defined.

-> **Note**
+> [!NOTE]
 >
 > The Angular component is converted to a Web component using the `createCustomElement` function from `@angular/elements`.
 For more info see [Angular elements overview](https://angular.io/guide/elements).
 >